lauralwd/azolla_phd_thesis/source/16_chapter_6_symbiosis-reproduction.md

 ## Results

 ### Far-red light and canopy density induce, while nitrogen in the medium represses, the transition to sexual reproduction in _A. filiculoides_
-A young fern growing at low density typically spreads over the water surface (Figure 2A).
+A young fern growing at low density typically spreads over the water surface (+@fig:fig6_2\-A).
-In contrast, a fern that underwent transition to reproductive development in dense canopies formed a three dimensional web characteristic of Azolla mats (Figure 2B).
+In contrast, a fern that underwent transition to reproductive development in dense canopies formed a three dimensional web characteristic of Azolla mats (+@fig:fig6_2\-B).
 Unlike in the glasshouse, _A. filiculoides_ ferns never sporulated under tube light (TL, Supplementary Figure S1A); TL did not emit any photons in the far-red range (FR, Supplementary Figure S1A).
 We, therefore, added FR during the entire 16 h light period (FR, Supplementary Figure S1B).
-This initially resulted in the elongation of the stem internodes of the fern (Figure 2C) and, after 2-3 weeks, in the formation of the sporocarps (Figure 2D).
+This initially resulted in the elongation of the stem internodes of the fern (+@fig:fig6_2\-C) and, after 2-3 weeks, in the formation of the sporocarps (+@fig:fig6_2\-D).
-Sporocarps were positioned as pairs on the branch side of branch points and were predominantly arranged as a mega- and microsporocarp pair (Figure 2E).
+Sporocarps were positioned as pairs on the branch side of branch points and were predominantly arranged as a mega- and microsporocarp pair (+@fig:fig6_2\-E).

 ![Far-red light and nitrogen affect the reproductive phase transition in _A. filiculoides_.
 (A), vegetatively growing ferns.
 (B), ferns in the reproductive phase with micro (mi) and megaspores (me).
 (C), growth habit under TL and TL with far-red LED (FR).
 (D), a mature sporophyte and (E) its schematic representation: a root is formed at each branch point, and sporocarp pairs are found close-by on the branch side of the branch point but not at all branch points.
 F, sporulation frequencies at increasing plant density (41.7, 128.8 and 208.3 g m-2 dry weight) and with increasing red to far-red light ratios (FR0-FR4).
 The red to far-red ratios were 19.13 (FR0), 1.16 (FR1), 0.63 (FR2), 0.50 (FR3) and 0.31 (FR4); to obtain the FR4 ratio, the TL intensity was halved.
 Each data point represents the average of three independent continuous growth replicates.
 G, induction of sporulation without nitrogen (-N) or with 2 mM NH4NO3 (+N) in the medium, data are averages from three replicates with standard deviations.](source/figures/fig6_2.png){#fig:fig6_2}

 To test the optimum light quality for sporocarp induction, decreasing ratios of red to FR were applied to sporophytes first raised in TL light.
 To test canopy density, light quality was also tested on sporophytes maintained at three differing densities (Supplementary Table S2, Supplementary Figure S1C-E).
-FR was required for sporocarp formation regardless of the density of the fern culture (Figure 2F).
+FR was required for sporocarp formation regardless of the density of the fern culture (+@fig:fig6_2\-F).
 Increasing FR whilst keeping a constant photosynthetic active radiation (PAR) yielded more sporocarps per fern mass.
 The sporocarps per fern mass increased with time of exposure to the FR up until five weeks and then decreased, presumably because ripe sporocarps detached.
 The sporocarps per fern mass, furthermore, increased with the density of the fern culture.
-Reducing the PAR at highest FR intensity (Figure 2F, FR4) revealed that PAR-intensity limits the production sporocarps at high FR.
+Reducing the PAR at highest FR intensity (+@fig:fig6_2\-F, FR4) revealed that PAR-intensity limits the production sporocarps at high FR.

-Adding 2 mM ammonium nitrate to the medium drastically reduced the spore count when inducing sporocarp formation with FR (Figure 2G).
+Adding 2 mM ammonium nitrate to the medium drastically reduced the spore count when inducing sporocarp formation with FR (+@fig:fig6_2\-G).
 Both ammonium and nitrate added individually inhibited sporocarp formation (data not shown); this inhibition explained why sporophytes without _N. azollae_ kept on various nitrogen sources never sporulated.

 The ratio of mega- to microsporocarp was approximately equal over nine weeks of induction with FR (Supplementary Figure S1F).